The Australian Journal: Marcus Clarke

-Marcus Clarke greatly assisted the popularity of The Australian Journal by publishing his celebrated work, His Natural LIfe in serial format.
+Marcus Clarke greatly assisted the popularity of The Australian Journal by publishing his celebrated work, His Natural Life in serial format.
 Clarke later altered the story to better suit the longer form of a novel and renamed it For The Term of his Natural Life.
 The novel went on to garner widespread success in Australia, Britain and America and was also translated into German.
 The Australian Journal declared in 1881 that For The Term of his Natural Life should be "read by the youth of Australia and accepted as a classic."
-Mark Twain made a similar statement to this when giving a visiting lecture in Melbourne in October, 1895.
-In his lecture, Twain referred to Clarke as a literary genius, and argued that "no works of such a man should be left unpublished."
-Twain also commented on Clarke's popularity in Australia, suggesting that "we think a deal more of Marcus Clarke in our country than I am sorry to think you do here."
-Perhaps Clarke would have been better off living outside of Australia, as he spent a fair deal of his life dealing with pecuniary difficulties, despite the widespread success of his work.
 Clarke died at the early age of 35, robbing Australian literature of many more great works.

-Clarke contributed to many periodicals, including the popular Australian publication, The Bulletin.
-The Bulletin published a short article following Clarke's death stating their willingness to accept subscriptions in aid of his widow and children.
-They also released a memorial volume of Clarke's collected writings, sold for one guinea.
-They declared Clarke to be "the most brilliant man of letters this country has yet seen."